GW2ToolBelt/GW2ML/README.md

 GW2ML is a Java library for fast and non-cached access to the data provided by the Guild Wars 2 game client via the MumbleLink mechanism.

+Just like Guild Wars 2 itself, this library is only compatible with Windows.

 ## Usage